Reilly-Lab-Yale/variant_effects_mnoon/README.md

     - [ ] fix thresholds
         - [ ] new thresholds (subdivide beyond figs), & break alt & ref into separate columns
 - [ ] Add graph of purifying selection as a function of phylop value, numerically instead of thresholded.
+- [ ] Add 2x2 : in/out of bin (bin=each bar=combo of skew and ref) vs rare/ common.
+Lets us put error bars

 03:43:07 = chr22 ~1.6% of the genome (job id = 15959386).
 Maximum allocation time for ycga is 2 days = 48 hrs.